GetMetaMap/metamap-ios-sdk/docs/mati-ios.md

 ```swift
 metadata: ["buttonColor": "#C0C8D1"]
 ```

-2.2) Set the title color of button
+To set the title color of the button:

 key: `buttonTextColor`
 value: hexColor